h33p/cglue/README.md

 ## Overview

 CGlue bridges Rust traits between C and other languages.
-It aims to be seamless to integrate - just add a few annotations around your traits, and they'll be good to go!
+It aims to be seamless to integrate - just add a few annotations around your traits, and they should be good to go!

 ```rust
 use cglue::*;